sagemathinc/cocalc-doc/source/share.rst

 ##########################

 You can star shared public files on the share server and see everything you starred here: https://cocalc.com/stars.
-You must be signed into CoCalc to star a shared file.

 .. figure:: img/add-star.png
      :width: 80%